offlinenow/Installation-guide-for-GitLab-on-OS-X/README.md

 sudo su git
 . ~/.profile
 cd ~/gitlab/
-bundle exec rake gitlab:setup RAILS_ENV=production
+sudo -u git -H bundle exec rake gitlab:setup RAILS_ENV=production
 ```

 Type 'yes' to create the database tables.
 When done you see 'Administrator account created:

 **Note:** You can set the Administrator/root password by supplying it in environmental variable `GITLAB_ROOT_PASSWORD` as seen below.
 If you don't set the password (and it is set to the default one) please wait with exposing GitLab to the public internet until the installation is done and you've logged into the server the first time.
+Default username is `root` and password is `5iveL!fe`.
 During the first login you'll be forced to change the default password.

 ```
-bundle exec rake gitlab:setup RAILS_ENV=production GITLAB_ROOT_PASSWORD=yourpassword
+sudo -u git -H bundle exec rake gitlab:setup RAILS_ENV=production GITLAB_ROOT_PASSWORD=yourpassword
 ```

 ### Secure secrets.yml